steven2358/awesome-generative-ai/README.md

 ## Coding

 ### Coding Assistants
-- [AmazonQ](https://aws.amazon.com/q/) - Amazon Q is a generative AI assistant for businesses that helps answer questions, write code, and automate tasks.

 - [GitHub Copilot](https://github.com/features/copilot) - GitHub Copilot uses the OpenAI Codex to suggest code and entire functions in real-time, right from your editor.
 - [OpenAI Codex](https://platform.openai.com/docs/guides/code/) - An AI system by OpenAI that translates natural language to code.
 - [Ghostwriter](https://blog.replit.com/ai) - An AI-powered pair programmer by replit.